Nursing

 The PICOT question for the above-mentioned nursing practice problem is as follows:

-Many articles have been written regarding the short staffing of the nurses and the impact of it on patient outcomes.
-The one solution that is always presented is that more nurses should be hired so that the patients do not suffer, however; this solution is out of the scope of the nurses.
-Staffing comes under admiration and management so this solution although does not help the nurses but the problem is none of the articles researched provided any solution to the nurses for intervention.
+Many articles have been written regarding the short staffing of nurses and the impact of it on patient outcomes.
+The one solution that is always presented is that more nurses should be hired so that the patients do not suffer; however, this solution is out of the scope of the nurses.
+Staffing comes under admiration and management, so this solution does not help the nurses.
+However, the problem is that none of the articles researched provided any solution for intervention for the nurses.
 Thus, the solution suggested is out of the scope of the nurses, however, through these articles one can deduce an alternative method and develop an intervention method that will benefit the nurses.

 Background of Studies